Mayur2212/Forecasting-Smart-city-traffic-pattern/README.md

-# Forecasting Smart Traffic Patterns 🚦
+# Forecasting of Smart City Traffic Patterns 🚦

 ## Project Overview
 Welcome to my **Smart Traffic Forecasting** project, developed during an internship with **UpSkill Campus** in collaboration with **UniConverge Technologies Pvt.
 Ltd.** The aim of this project is to apply **machine learning techniques** to predict traffic patterns in smart city ecosystems, contributing to **efficient and sustainable urban transportation systems**.